 * * *

-Significant revisions are likely to include placing the Choral Interlude that currently begins Act II at the end of Act I, and a more intense link to the Epilogue, including a choral setting of verses from Shelley’s ‘Masque of Anarchy’ and possibly the composition of an additional central act set in the house of Sybil’s father and then at the convent.
+Significant revisions in 2019/2020 have included placing the Choral Interlude that currently begins Act II at the end of Act I, and a more intense link to the Epilogue, including a choral setting of verses from Shelley’s ‘Masque of Anarchy’.

 Sybil is an opera in two acts ostensibly set in early Victorian England, but it can – indeed generally should – be updated in production.
 It is a story of love set against the ever-relevant misunderstanding and conflict between rich and poor, haves and have-nots.